sjpjoshi/AP-CSA-Notes/README.md

    - Introduction to classes
    - Basic class structure
    - How imports work
-   - Introduction to text files
-   - FileReader and FileWriter
    - Project 6

 8. **Lesson 8: Some Standard Classes**
    - Revisiting strings
    - The String class
    - Wrapper classes
-   - The Math class13r
+   - The Math class
+   - Introduction to text files
+   - FileReader and FileWriter
    - Project 7

 9. **Lesson 9: Review**